facebookresearch/Mephisto/mephisto/core/README.md

 # Mephisto Core
 The contents of the core folder comprise controllers for launching and monitoring tasks.
 They amount to the level above the data model, that operates on components in the data model.
 Each has a high level responsibility, detailed below.
-This leads to a hierarchy of classes that try to leverage the lower levels, where at the highest level the `MephistoOperator` coordinates the other parts of the system to launch and manage tasks.
+This leads to a hierarchy of classes that try to leverage the lower levels, where at the highest level the `Operator` coordinates the other parts of the system to launch and manage tasks.

 The goal is to make components of the Mephisto architecture reusable without needing to buy into the whole system.
 If someone wanted to override any of the subcomponents of Mephisto (`Architect`s, `TaskRunner`s, `CrowdProvider`s, etc.) the rest of the system should still function.
 It's also beneficial for writing contained tests and keeping code complexity down within each module.